chef/chef-web-docs/content/deprecations_resource_cloning.md

 the same name makes it impossible to safely deliver notifications to the right resource.

-In Chef Client 13, resources with the same name will be treated as entirely separate, without any cloning of properties.
+In Chef Infra Client 13, resources with the same name will be treated as entirely separate, without any cloning of properties.

-The behavior in Chef Client 12 and earlier, which is now deprecated, is that we will try to clone the existing resource, and then apply any properties from the new resource.
+The behavior in Chef Infra Client 12 and earlier, which is now deprecated, is that we will try to clone the existing resource, and then apply any properties from the new resource.
 For example: